This story is about life, death, family, and finding one's place in the world.

-It’s not whether or not I’ve crossed everything off my bucket list, or planned the next trip to some exotic locale.
+It's not whether or not I've crossed everything off my bucket list or planned the next trip to some foreign locale.

-What matters most to me are relationships, and the way I choose to treat others.
+What matters most to me are relationships and how I treat others.

 Is it with honesty, respect, and compassion?
 Am I helping people?